alexiahellsten/alexiahellsten/README.md

 ### Hello!
 I'm Alexia, an aspiring fullstack developer currently studying my final year of frontend development at EC Utbildning.

-At the moment I'm focusing on strengthening my foundational skills while also exploring new technologies within both front-end and back-end development.
+At the moment I'm focusing on strengthening my foundational skills while also exploring some new technologies.

-When I’m not coding, I’m most likely sketching out an art project, crafting the perfect coding playlist or sipping coffee like it’s an essential part of the stack.
+When I’m not coding, I'm most likely sketching out an art project, curating the perfect coding playlist, working on my problem solving skills on the climbing wall or sipping coffee like it’s part of my tech stack.

 ## 🌼 My Ever-Growing Tech Garden